deity-io/falcon-platform-docs/dpsg/docs/getting-started/connect.md

 ## Connecting your Falcon App

-All the setup is done our side.
-All you need to do is configure your Falcon App to use DPSG and your good to go.
+All the setup is done on our side.
+All you need to do is configure your Falcon App to use DPSG and you're good to go.

 To connect your app to DPSG you'll just need to make a few simple configuration changes.